maff9n/nixos_flake/README.md

 ### Overall Goals

 Have all your shortcuts and favorite tools at hand - anywhere.
-Eliminate reliances on state for the machines in your care.
+Eliminate reliance on state for the machines in your care.
 New machine?
 New job?
 Machine got stolen?
 Minimize the downtime.